 On average, this means paying from $1,700 to $3,700, depending on the size of your home.

-However, several factors can go into the final price.
-So, be sure to get upfront, no-obligation estimates first to find the contractor who can work best for you.
+Just be sure to get upfront, no-obligation estimates first to find the contractor who can work best for you.

 How Often Does Hardie Board Siding Need to be Painted?

-But unlike real wood (like oak or cedar), your fiber cement siding, when painted correctly, will last up to 50 years.
+A typical paint job on timber will last 10 to 15 years.
+But unlike real wood (like oak or cedar), your fiber cement siding, when painted correctly, can last up to 40 to 50 years.

 So, you can expect to repaint the Hardiplank siding at least once, perhaps twice, depending on how long you live in the home.